 For detailed information, see the Connect to Azure manually (advanced option) section that follows.

 When you're done, choose Create.
 This operation might take up to a few minutes.

-After you're connected to Azure, your new Video Indexer account appears in the account list:
+After you're connected to Azure, your new Video Analyzer for Media account appears in the account list:

-Make sure the Streaming Endpoint of the Media Services account is running before you can play your videos in the Video Indexer web app (press start if it is the stopped state).
+Make sure the Streaming Endpoint of the Media Services account is running before you can play your videos in the Video Analyzer for Media web app (press start if it is the stopped state).

 To give a friendly display hame to your account go to Settings.

 If the connection to Azure failed, you can attempt to troubleshoot the problem by connecting manually.